Creative Age Cheltenham

 Assistance with travel can be offered if required.

-Time: First and Third Thursday of every month 1.30 – 4pm.
+Time: Second and fourth Wednesday of every month from 1.30 – 4pm.
 Booking is essential!

 Cost: Suggested donation of £5 per person, which includes refreshments

-We will be taking a break in August 2025.
+We will be taking a break in August 2025, and starting back on 24th September.

 How to join